clang-musl-overlay/clang-musl-overlay/README.md

 emerge -e1 @world
 ```

-PS: Some programs may fail to build when `AS` variable is set (set by the gentoo `clang` profile).
-This can be solved by unsetting it or [#732190](https://bugs.gentoo.org/732190)

-### clang Stage4
+### Stage4
-An experimental clang stage4(x86_64) is available [here](https://github.com/dacyberduck/clang-musl-overlay/releases) which contains a self-hosted clang with polly support to reduce the initial rebuilds.
+An experimental stage4(x86_64) is available [here](https://github.com/dacyberduck/clang-musl-overlay/releases) which contains a self-hosted clang with polly support to reduce the initial rebuilds.